BenLirio/latari-invoice-front/README.md

 A user tyring to log out and log in as another user should be able to do so.
 A user trying to be remembered from time to time should be able to.

+## Planning and story
+I started off this project with a large scope in mind.
+I really wanted to just create something that was very complex.
+I knew based on talking with mike that I should scale the project down.
+I decided to do this, but I also got side tracked with a couple of things.
+First off I got side tracked with unit testing, this took way too much time and was not worth it in the end because I did not end up using it at all.
+Second thing I got sidetracked with was a feature that automatically requests the table information as soon as I log in.
+I wanted it to set up the mvc client side so it will be easy to use.
+After getting side tracked with this, I finished a very small project the last day.
+This project almost passed all of the requirements but did not have everything.
+Over break I decided to build off of the small project and slightly add to it.
+I really wanted to get something finished and pass the requirements.
 ## Wire frames
 https://xd.adobe.com/view/4a152c29-2535-46df-4892-73fc16b59ebd-3c24/
 link here brings you to live wire frame